Table of Contents

 Where is your server located?
 The location of the server, or more precisely, its distance from the user, can affect the speed of your server.
-If your server is located in NYC and your user is from China, then a connect needs to be made between the two locales.
-Imagine, however, if you had a server in NYC, China, Australia, San Francisco, Berlin, etc., then you could reduce the distance your user has to "travel."
+If your server is located in NYC and your user is in China, then a connect needs to be made between the two locales.
+Imagine, however, if you had a server in NYC, Tokyo, Brisbane, San Francisco, Berlin, etc., then you could reduce the distance your user has to "travel."
 This is made possible by the use of a content delivery network (CDN), which duplicates your website across different servers all over the world.
 Some server hosts offer this service for free, or you can purchase it as a service from several other companies.

 - Google PageSpeed Insights